d2l-ai/d2l-en/chapter_preliminaries/probability.md

-Note that there is a subtle difference between *discrete* random variables, like flips of a coin or tosses of a die, and *continuous* ones, like the weight and the height of a person sampled at random from the population.
+Note that there is a subtle difference between *discrete* random variables, like flips of a coin or tosses of a dice, and *continuous* ones, like the weight and the height of a person sampled at random from the population.